 Additional Stone Fruit Tree Info

-Trees can range in height from 20-30 feet (6-9 m.) and 15-25 feet (5-8 m.) across and can be grown from USDA zones 7 to 10, depending upon the cultivar.
+Trees can range in height from 20 to 30 feet (6-9 m.) and 15 to 25 feet (5-8 m.) across and can be grown from USDA zones 7 to 10, depending upon the cultivar.
 Most are rapid growers that achieve a pyramid to oval shape that can be pruned.
 They prefer moist, well-draining soil in full sun and are pH adaptable.

 With their showy spring blooms, these types of fruit trees are often planted as ornamentals, but they produce delicious fruit too.
 Stone fruit has a shorter shelf life than pome fruits; however, the fruit from a stone fruit tree can be eaten fresh, juiced, or preserved for later use by either drying, canning, or freezing.